 Favorite quote from the author:

-The world doesn’t just admire these people, it rewards them too.
+Extroverts are all around us.
+Social media influencers, movie stars, pop stars — the world loves and rewards these people.
 Kids who regularly raise their hand in school tend to get better grades.
-In the working world, usually, the most outspoken people are the ones who climb the corporate ladder fastest.
+In the working world, the most outspoken people are the ones who climb the corporate ladder fastest.

 So what about the rest of us who are more introverted?
 How are we supposed to get by in an extroverted world without betraying our introverted nature?
 In Quiet Power: The Secret Strengths of Extroverted Kids, author Susan Cain powerfully changes the rhetoric around introverts.